 Actually, I wasn’t sure if I wanted to do architecture at the start.
 I was attracted to SUTD by the facilities available to students, such as the 3D printers and laser cutters.
+For me, access to these technologies set SUTD apart from my other university options.
 Talking to professors about their passion for buildings and design made me more interested in what I do and I decided in year 2 to wholeheartedly pursue a career in architecture.

 Two things I love about SUTD: the people and the opportunities.
 Coming from JC I did not have the deep technical skillset that some of my polytechnic friends had.
 However, what SUTD did have was a lovely community of people who were eager to teach each other and build cool stuff together.
 I made some of my best friends in these past years.
 Together we learned and taught each other and went on to build some really cool projects that range from a full-sized self-driving car to a platform that changes the economics of the music industry.
 Over time the industry started noticing our projects and as a result, we managed to win a considerable number of awards and travel to many different countries.
 Two of my most memorable experiences were presenting our winning solutions at the UN Climate Change Conference in Germany, and to Pitbull and Theil Capital in Miami.

 Currently, I have committed my time to building out my startup called Bifrost.
 It started as a research project and Entrepreneurship capstone in SUTD.
 It is now being spun off into a company so that we can use the technology to solve real-world problems in AI.
 We are building technologies that simulate our reality so that we can build the next generation of AI.